comput3ai/c3-render-backend/README.md

 ## Docker Setup

-The application is containerized using Docker, with services defined in `docker-compose.yml`.
+The application is containerized using Docker, with services defined in `docker-compose.yml` (for development) and potentially `docker-compose.production.yaml` (for production).

 ### Key Services:

 - **API**: The Flask API endpoint for client requests
 - **Worker**: Background worker that processes jobs
 - **Redis**: For job queueing and data storage
+- **MinIO** (Optional, may run separately): S3-compatible storage service.

 ### Output Directory